 Equities and equity securities reported within Other assets-Equities and equity securities reported within Other assets include direct holdings of both listed and unlisted equity securities, and fund investments.
 The fair value of listed equity securities is determined using quoted prices for identical securities from active markets where available.
 These valuations should be in line with market practice and therefore can be based on bid prices or mid-market prices.
 Nomura determines whether the market is active depending on the sufficiency and frequency of trading activity.
 Where these securities are classified in Level 1 of the fair value hierarchy, no valuation adjustments are made to fair value.
 Listed equity securities traded in inactive markets are also generally valued using the exchange price and are classified in Level 2.
 Whilst rare in practice, Nomura may apply a discount or liquidity adjustment to the exchange price of a listed equity security traded in an inactive market if the exchange price is not considered to be an appropriate representation of fair value.
 These adjustments are determined by individual security and are not determined or influenced by the size of holding.
-The amount of such adjustments made to listed equity securities traded in inactive markets was ¥nil as of March 31, 2018 and September 30, 2018, respectively.
+The amount of such adjustments made to listed equity securities traded in inactive markets was ¥nil as of March 31, 2019 and September 30, 2019, respectively.
 The fair value of unlisted equity securities is determined using the same methodology as private equity investments described below and are usually classified in Level 3 because significant valuation inputs such as liquidity discounts and credit spreads are unobservable.
-As a practical expedient, fund investments which do not have a readily determinable fair value are generally valued using NAV per share where available.
-Publicly traded mutual funds which are valued using a daily NAV per share are classified in Level 1.
-Fund investments where Nomura has the ability to redeem its investment with the investee at NAV per share as of the balance sheet date or within the near term are classified in Level 2.
-Fund investments where Nomura does not have the ability to redeem in the near term or does not know when it can redeem are classified in Level 3.